xani-dev/javascript-react-2/Assignments.md

 }
 ```

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

 When you are finished create a PR with the following title: `Ex.
 3: Up Down Counter`.

 # Ex.
 4 Min Max Counter
 Create a React component called `MinMaxCounter`.
-Copy the `UpDownCounter` from the previous example and min/max values:
+Copy the `UpDownCounter` from the previous example and Min/Max values:

+When component has been loaded into the DOM for the first time all values are 0:

 ![](./docs/ex4a.png)

+The Max counter stores the highest positive number produced when the up button has been pressed.
+The Min counter counter stores the smallest number produced when the down button has been pressed.

 ![](./docs/ex4b.png)